w0lek/ezgl/doc/qtport.md

 // ...
 #endif
 ```
-Here in the code we continue using cairo_surface_t name in Qt application, this allow to keep existed API signature the same.
-This is temprorary solution, but it allows to get MVP asap.
+Here in the code we continue using the cairo_surface_t name in the Qt application.
+This allows us to keep the existing API signatures unchanged.
+It is a temporary solution, but it helps us reach an MVP as quickly as possible.

-Put all mapping types into a separate file, let's call it:
+It makes sense to put all type mappings into a separate translation unit, let's call it:

 ```bash
 _qtcompat.cpp
 _qtcompat.h
 ```
-4.2 If quick type mapping is not possible, add Qt implementation, separated to GTK impl.
+4.2 If quick type mapping is not possible, add a Qt implementation, separate from the GTK implementation.
 For example:

 ```code